Skip to content

 On June 17, 2026, the Italian public utility company Seinordovest.it appeared on the leak site of the Safepay ransomware group.
 The company, headquartered in Italy’s Piedmont region, provides essential services to multiple municipalities in northwestern Italy.
 Available reporting indicates that internal files were exfiltrated during a ransomware attack, although the exact number of people whose personal information may have been exposed remains unknown.

 Public reporting on the Safepay leak site describes the theft of internal documents belonging to Seinordovest.it.
 The incident follows the group’s typical pattern of breaching a target, exfiltrating data, and then publishing samples as proof.
-No full dataset has been released to the public so far, but the presence of the company on the leak site confirms that sensitive files left the organization’s control.
+No full dataset has been released to the public so far, but the presence of the company on the leak site states that sensitive files left the organization’s control.
 The breach was listed on June 17, 2026, giving affected parties limited time before additional data may be published or sold.

 Why This Matters for You and Your Family